 Dissolve 2 cups of 100% Natural Mineral Epsom Salt in two cups of hot water to make a compress, apply as a wet dressing with towel to:

 - Alleviate pain from sports and over exertion

 - Take the sting out of insect bites

 - Draw out splinters.

 I think the above-average amount of vitamin B12 in my system (for people my age) saved me from dying of tetanus.
-Literally Recently I have read a lot more about vitamin C and am beginning to think that the vitamin C I took in large quantities also played a significant role.
-I talk about this to some extent on my tetanus page, Gardening-Darning-Needles-And-Tetanus.
+Literally.
+Recently I have read a lot more about vitamin C and am beginning to think that the vitamin C I took in large quantities also played a significant role.
+I talk about this to some extent on my tetanus page about Gardening-Darning-Needles-And-Tetanus.